Mashco Piro

-The Nomole or Cujareño people, also known as the Mashco Piro, are an indigenous tribe of nomadic hunter-gatherers who inhabit the remote regions of the Amazon rainforest.
+The Mashco Piro, also known by the endonym Nomole, are an indigenous tribe of nomadic hunter-gatherers who inhabit the remote regions of the Amazon rainforest.
 They live in Manú National Park in the Madre de Dios Region in Peru.
 They have actively avoided contact with non-native peoples.

 Demographics

 In 1998, the International Work Group for Indigenous Affairs (IWGIA) estimated their number to be around 100 to 250.
 This is an increase from the 1976 estimated population of 20 to 100.
-In 2024 their number was believed to be above 750.
+In 2024, their number was believed to be above 750.

-The Nomole tribe speaks a dialect of the Piro language.
+The Mashco Piro tribe speaks a dialect of the Piro language.
 Mashco (originally spelled "Maschcos") is a term which was first used by Padre Biedma in 1687 to refer to the Harakmbut people.
 It is considered a derogatory term, due to its meaning of in the Piro language; Nomole (relative) is the name the people apply to themselves.

 History

+The Amazon rubber boom began to affect the Upper Ucayali in the early to mid 1880s and brought a wave of migrants to the region.
+While slavery was officially abolished in Peru in 1854, slave raids targeting indigenous peoples along the Ucayali and its tributaries became common occurrences.
+Debt peonage was the legal excuse for the "ownership" of other peoples.
+The system of peonage as it was implemented in the rubber boom in Peru has been referred to as slavery by contemporary observers and anthropologist.
+By 1891, most of the Piro people along the Urubamba were indebted to Peruvian rubber baron Carlos Fitzcarrald.

+Huachipayri (Harakmbut) man in the Madre de Dios River valley.

-In 1894, most of the Nomole tribe was slaughtered by the private army of Carlos Fitzcarrald, in the upper Manú River area.
-Many Mashco-Piro natives were also enslaved by Fitzcarrald's foreman Carlos Scharff between 1897 and 1909 along the Purús and Madre de Dios Rivers.
+After the development of a portage route named The Isthmus of Fitzcarrald around 1893-1894, most of the Mashco Piro people in the upper Manú River area were slaughtered by Fitzcarrald's private army.
+The portage route connected the Urubamba tributary of Mishagua to the Manú River, a tributary of Madre de Dios.
+This development facilitated the exploitation of indigenous people and rubber sources on the Peruvian side of the Madre de Dios River.
+Many Mashco and Piro people were also enslaved by Fitzcarrald's foreman Carlos Scharff between 1897 and 1909 along the Purús and Madre de Dios Rivers.
 The survivors retreated to the remote forest areas.
-The sightings of the Nomole tribe members increased in the 21st century.
-According to the anthropologist Glenn Shepard, who had an encounter with the Mashco-Piro in 1999, the increased sightings of the tribe could be due to illegal logging in the area and low-flying aircraft associated with oil and gas exploration.
+The sightings of the Mashco Piro tribe members increased in the 21st century.
+According to the anthropologist Glenn Shepard, who had an encounter with the Mashco Piro in 1999, the increased sightings of the tribe could be due to illegal logging in the area and low-flying aircraft associated with oil and gas exploration.